Mach-web/Machine_learning/README.md

 Contains datasets that are used in this repository.

 The flower dataset was too large and is not included in the repository.
 However, you can install the dataset for ([here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz)).
 Some datasets are also downloaded through tensorflow_datasets package.

+The reviews folder text reviews from various companies.
+The data can be used to perform sentiment analysis.